 We will use the AHDSS to identify households with young women who are in grades 8, 9, 10, or 11 at the start of recruitment (other means of recruitment may also be used as needed, such as recruiting directly from schools).
-Teams of fieldworkers will visit households to recruit study participants and recruitment is expected to take approximately 5 months.
+Teams of fieldworkers will visit households to recruit study participants.
 The AHDSS has experienced field work teams that have been conducting household surveys for many years.
 These teams include a senior supervisor who oversees all data collection on a day-to-day basis.

 The fieldworkers will approach households that have been identified from the AHDSS census database to inform them of the study and to recruit them for participation in the study.
 We will explain the study in detail to the parent/legal guardian and the young woman separately, and will obtain informed consent from the parent/legal guardian and consent/assent from the young woman.
 Both parental/legal guardian consent and young woman consent/assent will be required to participate.
 If a young woman is under 18 years of age she will sign an assent form and if she is 18 or older she will sign a consent form.
 The young woman will be required to re-consent at age 18 if she is a minor at baseline.
 If after the consent procedure, the young woman or parent/legal guardian chooses not to participate, the refusal and reason for refusal will be recorded.
 Only one young woman per household may enroll in the study.
-If more than one eligible girl is in the household, girls in grades 9 or 10 will be selected first.
-If there are more than 2 girls in grades 9 or 10 in the same household then young women will be randomly selected using the "next birthday" method.24 The same method will be used to select girls in grades 8 or 11 if there are multiple girls in the household not in grade 9 or 10.
+If more than one eligible girl is in the household, girls in grades 9 will be selected first.
+If no young woman is in grade 9, then grade 8 is next selected, followed by grades 10 and 11 respectively.
+If there are more than 2 girls in the grades being used as the selection criterion, then young women will be randomly selected using the "next birthday" method.24